Sustainability Success Story – Dr Euan Low

 What do you see as the main challenges for governments in implementing the UN SDG6 target to expand international cooperation and capacity-building to support developing countries?

 Water management, supply and sanitation services in developing countries are predominantly provided by government departments with severely constrained budgets that prevents investment in maintaining, upgrading or expanding the service coverage.
-Consequently, water resources are typically depleted and compromised, water supply services are sub-standard and there is very limited coverage of hygienic sewage & sanitation.
+Consequently, water resources are typically depleted and compromised, water supply services are sub-standard and there is very limited coverage of hygienic sewage and sanitation.

 This is a complex problem comprising of institutional challenges, funding shortages and a lack of talent with the experience to deliver solutions.